Eastern coyote

-The eastern coyote (Canis latrans var.) is a wild North American canine hybrid with both coyote and wolf parentage.
+The eastern coyote (Саnis lаtrаns vаr.) is a wild North American canine hybrid with both coyote and wolf parentage.
 The hybridization likely first occurred in the Great Lakes region, as western coyotes moved east.
 It was first noticed during the early 1930s to the late 1940s, and likely originated in the aftermath of the extirpation of the gray wolf and eastern wolf in southeastern Ontario, Labrador and Quebec; this allowed coyotes to colonize the former wolf ranges, and mix with the remnant wolf populations.
 This hybrid is smaller than the eastern wolf and holds smaller territories, but is larger and holds more extensive home ranges than the typical western coyote.